 Home standby generator error codes

-To learn more about the meaning of error codes based on color, see the What Do the Green, Yellow, and Red Status Indicator Lights Mean on Home Standby Generators? article for more information.
+- To learn more about the meaning of error codes based on the color of the generator's status LED, see the What Do the Green, Yellow, and Red Status Indicator Lights Mean on Home Standby Generators? article for more information.

 Environment

-This article applies to air-cooled (AC) and liquid-cooled (LC) home standby generators.
+This article applies to Generac air-cooled (AC) and liquid-cooled (LC) home standby generators.
+Note that where the error is displayed will vary depending on your generator's controller type:

 Alarm code articles